rustyio/super-imap/README.md

 [FiveStreet.com](https://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
-As of January 2015, we run a SuperIMAP installation witho thousands of users processing over 1.5M emails per week.
+As of January 2015, we run a SuperIMAP installation with thousands of users processing over 1.5M emails per week.

 SuperIMAP is an alternative to Context.io and contains a subset of